akempler/ContentTools/README.md

 2. Configure the module at:
 /admin/config/user-interface/contenttools
-Specify a region for showing the content palette.

 3. Add the Create Content block (optionally) on the block admin page This will add a + icon with a dropdown letting users create content.